 If your pup is used to running up and down stairs or jumping up and off furniture, it’s time to limit this as much as possible.

-Avoiding stairs is a must, and you can use child gates to stop your pup from exerting themselves by following you up and down the stairs during the day and at night.
+Avoiding stairs is a must, and you can use child gates to stop your dog from exerting themselves by following you up and down the stairs during the day and at night.

-You can also massage your pup to promote blood circulation and reduce stiffness.
+You can also massage your pup's hip joints to promote blood circulation and reduce stiffness.
 YouTube is an excellent source for help and guides on gently massage a dog with hip dysplasia.

 Dogs with hip dysplasia can often benefit from memory foam and orthopedic dog beds, as they will provide additional support while your puppy sleeps.

-Cushioning the head, spine, and hips, your pup will be supported and comfortable on an orthopedic dog bed.
+Cushioning the head, spine, and hips, your dog will be supported and comfortable on an orthopedic dog bed.

 Feel free to browse our collection of high-quality scratch and bite proof orthopedic dog beds, specially designed for dogs who need additional comfort.